 The main ways HIV is spread is through sexual contact with a person infected with HIV or using a needle contaminated with HIV-infected blood.
 There is treatment for HIV/AIDS but there is no cure.

 Testing for HIV is available at low cost at the RBJ Health Center clinic.
 For other testing locations in Austin, check the flyer.
-Click here for a monthly calendar of the mobile outreach van testing locations.
+Click here for the monthly calendar of the mobile outreach van testing locations.
 Same day test results are usually available.

 HIV Counseling and Education